dylan1218/RealEstatePandasAnalysis/README.md

 Python API wrapper to quickly analyze Redfin real estate listings against Zillow market data utilizing Pandas dataframe objects

 **NOTE: I provide no disclaimer over the data obtained through the use of this project.
 All data is obtained from a combination of Redfin and Zillow.
-There is no official documentation for the queries being utilized, as such be respectful about how much you query -- query no more than you would query as if you were a front-end user.**
+There is no official documentation for the queries being utilized, as such be respectful about how much you query -- query no more than you would query as if you were a web-app user.**

 Getting started: